Copyediting: grammar and mechanics

 - punctuation — commas, dashes, hyphens, parentheses, ellipses, quotation marks

-This type of edit does not include substantive (content) editing or rewriting.
+This type of edit does not include substantive (content) editing, rewriting, or fact checking.

-This final review before publication scrutinizes proof copy for erroneous spacing; finds any typographical errors previously missed or newly generated; and checks fonts, line/page breaks, and other formatting issues.
+This final review before publication scrutinizes proofs for erroneous spacing; finds any typographical errors previously missed or newly generated; and checks fonts, line/page breaks, and other formatting issues.

-All services are provided electronically, using Word’s change-tracking and commenting features or PDF annotating tools.
+Editing method: electronic, using Word’s change-tracking and commenting features or PDF annotating tools

-A rush fee may apply for a turnaround requested within 3 business days.
+Rush service: a rush fee may apply for a turnaround requested within 3 business days